guidefari/here_hugo/content/playlist/type-beats.md

 # Editorial note
 If you enjoyed these tunes, you're in luck my friend, there's a lot more similar stuff to share.

-Starting with FlyloFM, a radio from GTA V, hosted by Flying Lotus, featuring alternative hip hop, and dance music,
+Starting with [FlyloFM](https://youtu.be/NjkGN8b2ClM), a radio from GTA V, hosted by Flying Lotus, featuring alternative hip hop, and dance music,

-- Flylo
+{{<youtube NjkGN8b2ClM>}}

 Next up, I also put together a "type beats" playlist over on youtube, it's a short and sweet one.
 {{<youtube "?list=PLy64tqMRKcJRg1nqf3Nc4GXSbPaEyt0OI">}}